hmnmustafa/Ticket-Reservation-System/README.md

 Once the user exits, a report is generated that calculates and displayes ticket sales’ statistics.

 # Sample Run

+The words in bold are the output of the program whereas the words not in bold are the input by the user

 <img width="841" alt="Screen Shot 2021-12-30 at 5 25 04 AM" src="https://user-images.githubusercontent.com/42907026/147747735-fbb83c9e-dd07-49bc-9e7d-faf267ca710c.png">

 <img width="860" alt="Screen Shot 2021-12-30 at 5 26 22 AM" src="https://user-images.githubusercontent.com/42907026/147747837-020c853f-5e2d-4f9a-acd3-c20a8eb7181a.png">